ttezel/nn/readme.md

 ##`net.send(input)`

-Send your `nn` instance data to see its output.
+Sends your neural network the input data and returns its output. `input` is an array of numbers.
 Typically you'll call this function after training your network.

 ##`net.test(testData)`

-Run your neural network against `testData` and returns an object with statistics about the performance of the network against the test data.
+Runs your neural network against `testData` and returns an object with statistics about the performance of the network against the test data.
 Typically you'll call this function after training your network.

 -------